CalvinLac/photos/README.md

 2. `$ npm install` - install all npm dependencies

 ### Resize Images
 Use the resize.js file in the root of the directory to resize all fulls into thumbs.

 Start with exporting all fulls into the 'images' directory and running the 'resize.js' from the root

+`node resize.js`